arcticlimer/blog/notes/Learning/2023_readings.md

 being a powerful abstraction to create a consumer-producer architecture, where the data flow is managed by the consumers (who ask for the data when needed).

-Later on, the `Flow` library is introduced, while is a library that works almost as a drop-in replacement for the `Enum` module and can use your entire processing capacities when working on large sequences of data.
+Later on, the `Flow` library is introduced, which is a library that works almost as a drop-in replacement for the `Enum` module and can use your entire CPU capacity when working on large sequences of data.

-In the last chapter, the `Broadway` library is shown as a powerful consumer for multiple consumers, such as messages brokers *(Kafka, RabbitMQ, SQS)* or even other `GenStage` producers already in your codebase.
+In the last chapter, the `Broadway` library is shown as a powerful consumer for multiple kinds of producers, such as messages brokers *(Kafka, RabbitMQ, SQS)* or even other `GenStage` producers already in your codebase.